Just imagine being able to write a 2000-word perfect blog in 2 hours.

 In the image above, the author combined several pieces of data and created a Slideshare presentation.
 All I did was credit/link to the exact page on Slideshare.

-Attributing graphics and images correctly is one of the skills that you have to develop as a writer.
+Attributing graphics and images correctly is one of the skills that you have to develop as a successful blog writer.

 When you find any graphics or chart that you’d like to use in your article, you have to know where it came from (primary source) and not (only) where you found it.
 It’s possible that the site where you saw it didn’t own it.
 Always read the fine print on the graphics or chart to know the rightful owner: